 King Kong 360 3D – Ride

-The Journey takes you through a prehistoric jungle where the trams are predictably attacked by Dinosaurs and then embroiled in a duel between the Dino’s and Kong.
+The Journey takes you through a prehistoric jungle where the trams are predictably attacked by Dinosaurs and then embroiled in a duel between the dinosaurs and Kong.
 The Ride uses air and water effects along with tram movement and is pretty immersive.
-Some of the action can be missed as it takes place either side of you and it’s easy to be looking the wrong way when something exciting is going on behind you.
+Some of the action can be missed as it takes place on either side of you and it’s easy to be looking the wrong way when something exciting is going on behind you.

 The best effects are the swinging tram effects which do feel a lot like swinging across an abyss.
 The too and fro war of the beasts does provide a few